MicrosoftDocs/well-architected/well-architected/services/compute/virtual-machines/virtual-machines-review.md

 ### Recommendations

-Explore the following table of recommendations to optimize your \<product> configuration for \<pillar>.
+Explore the following table of recommendations to optimize your virtual machine deployment configuration for performance and efficiency.

 | Recommendation | Benefit |
 |--------|----|